Learn our story, from the beginning and into the future.

 Growing up in the area, Shelley brings a familiarity with the expectation of both small-town traditional values with contemporary ideas of personalization uniquely suited to each family Max Slayton Funerals is honored to serve.

 In her spare time, she enjoys watching her son play baseball and spending time with her family.

 Sandy Durham joined the Max Slayton Funerals and Cremations family in 2022 where she brings a wonderful and caring demeanor to each visitation, gathering and service where she loves meeting people and helping them during a time of remembrance.
 Sandy and her husband, John, were high school sweethearts in Tyler and have been married over 57 years.
 They have for children: Molly, Amy, Lindsey and Bo, 15 grandchildren, and 6 great grandchildren.
 She and John are active and longtime members of First Baptist Church in Forney where Sandy is an avid, and competitive, pickleball player.

 Natalee is a 2014 graduate of Dallas Institute of Funeral Service after which she began working at funeral homes in Kaufman and Dallas counties.
 She became a part of the Max Slayton Funeral family in 2017 where she is one of the first voices and faces that our families hear and see during a difficult time.
 Natalee is happily married to Gil Altom, III, and together they have three “children”, their beloved dogs, Piper and Ellie and their cat, Midnight.
+In May of 2022, Natalee and Gil welcomed their first child, Norah, a beautiful daughter they both cherish.
 She and Gil enjoy spending time with their family and friends and love to travel every chance they can.
 In addition to helping our families with their personalization requests, Natalee is also integral in our development of virtual services on streaming platforms which is a blessing to those who are unable to personally attend services.